arax/metacloud-lb-scripts/README.md

 OpenNebula looks for custom hooks in a specific location, but you can always choose your own directory and specify full path to the hook later.

-NOTICE: OpenNebula's remote scripts can be propagated to hosts using the "onehost sync" command.
+**NOTICE**: OpenNebula's remote scripts can be propagated to hosts using the "onehost sync" command.
 This has been know to fail when "remotes/hooks" contains the ".git" directory.
 If you experience problems, move ".git" to a different directory (do NOT remove it, it's useful to have a git-enabled